nautobot/nautobot-app-design-builder/docs/user/design_lifecycle.md

 ## Design Deployment or `DesignDeployment`

-Once a design (with the `DEPLOYMENT` mode) is deployed in Nautobot, a Design Deployment is created with the report of the changes implemented (i.e. `Journals`), and with actions to update or decommission it (see next subsections).
+Once a design (with the `DEPLOYMENT` mode) is deployed in Nautobot, a Design Deployment is created with the report of the changes implemented (i.e. `ChangeSets`), and with actions to update or decommission it (see next subsections).

 The `DesignDeployment` stores: